 This is what my family came up with; you’ll need:

 - Water soluble topping (leftover scraps work great)

 … Yes, you did read that right, you will need a tennis ball.

+Hopefully this tutorial has helped you better understand a bit more about water soluble toppings and when to use it.
+We’ve demonstrated how to use it in the most effective (and did we mention budget-friendly) way to remove any small and hard to reach pieces left behind.
 Next time you’re out, be sure to grab a cheap tennis ball as you never know when you’ll need it for your next embroidery project.